The Best Lizards for Handling: Species That Welcome Your Touch

 Size

-These lizards are very large and heavy, which means picking them up and handling them is a two-handed (and two-armed) job.
-When handling, their body needs to be supported properly.
+These popular reptiles are very large and heavy, which means picking them up and handling them is a two-handed (and two-armed) job!
+When handling your tegu, make sure you support their body properly.

 Argentine Black and White Tegu